The following lemma will be the basis for the induction in our proof of Theorem 3.6.

 ai+1 = ai+2 = ... = aj-1 = 0.

-Notice that each such edge (yi, yj) in corresponds to
+Notice that each such edge (yi, yj) in

 a path of length two in T(H): namely

-(yi, xp),(xp, yj),
+(yi, xp),(xp, yj)

 where p denotes the position at which the column